major/major.io/content/post/2016-01-28-enabling-kwallet-after-accidentally-disabling-it.md

 ## Using kcmshell

-KDE provides a utility called [kcmshell][3] that allows you to start a configuration panel without running the entire KDE environment.
+KDE provides a utility called kcmshell that allows you to start a configuration panel without running the entire KDE environment.
 If you disable kwallet accidentally like I did, this will bring up the configuration panel and allow you to re-enable it:

 ```
 kcmshell4 kwalletconfig